micmejia/bible-dump/NKJV/Leviticus/Lev 8.md

 And he put the tunic on him, girded him with the sash, clothed him with the robe, and put the ephod on him; and he girded him with the intricately woven band of the ephod, and with it tied _the ephod_ on him.

 ###### 8
-Then he put the breastplate on him, and he put the [^a]Urim and the Thummim in the breastplate.
+Then he put the breastplate on him, and he put the Urim and the Thummim in the breastplate.

 ###### 9
 And he put the turban on his head.
 Also on the turban, on its front, he put the golden plate, the holy crown, as the Lord had commanded Moses.